COVID-19 Immediate Response Action Plan for Visitor Centres and Visitor Services

 - Video Calls (eg Skype)

-How can your Visitor Servicing team help with the COVID-19 crisis?
+How can your Visitor Servicing team help with the COVID-19 travel restrictions.
 Think about how can you pivot from supporting Visitors to connecting and supporting local tourism businesses and local residents?

 Some ideas we've seen include: